 From British Columbia all the way across the country to Newfoundland and Labrador, it’s because of people who choose to share their harvest with the world that we’re able to help people who are living with hunger.

-If you’d like more information, please fill out the form below:
+If you live in Canada and would like more information, please fill out the form below:

 We’re so grateful for the efforts and enthusiasm of people who started just like you, by taking the time to reach out and enquire about getting involved in a growing project.

-By starting your own growing project, you can help families survive and rebound from crises such as war, cyclones or flooding, or you can dedicate your efforts to long-term solutions like helping small-scale farmers overseas learn farming techniques such as conservation agriculture.
+Whether you’d like to start your own growing project or join an established one in Canada, you can help families survive and rebound from crises such as war, cyclones or flooding, or you can dedicate your efforts to long-term solutions like helping small-scale farmers overseas learn farming techniques such as conservation agriculture.

 Your first step is to simply fill out the enquiry form (right) and we’ll connect with you within a week to answer any questions you may have.